cccjaccck/Capstone_DeepVIO/README.md

 # It is not working well,
-if you try to use this, you should change some codes.
+if you try to use this, you should change some codes

 >non-official PyTorch implementation of VINet[1]